kolobosdimitrios/smart-farming/README.md

 The code is organized into several packages:

 - **application** – use cases and services that orchestrate domain operations.
 - **domain** – core domain objects, service interfaces and ports.
+This now includes a `Field` entity for grouping sensors.
-- **infrastructure** – local implementations of repositories that use in-memory storage.
+- **infrastructure** – local implementations of repositories that use in-memory storage, consolidated under a single package.

+Additional services include a basic soil moisture scheduler that automatically starts irrigation when the latest moisture reading falls below a configurable threshold.